TERMS AND CONDITIONS

 In case the option of making changes in your travel plan is not shown in the invoice, it is not possible to make changes in your itinerary.
 However, we will strive to address concerns and assist you on possibilities within the limits of the reservation.
 Changes will usually result in a change fee.

 If other provisions are not listed on the invoice, the following rules will apply.
 We point out that for certain tour packages exceptional costs can be associated.
-Upon cancellation of trips up to 75 days before departure the deposit will be lost.
-If canceled up to 75 -15 days before departure a fee of 85% of the price will be charged.
-If cancellation occurs within 14 days prior to the departure date the full price is lost.
+Upon cancellation of trips up to 60 days before departure, the deposit will be lost.
+If cancellation occurs later than 60 days prior to the departure date, the full price is lost.

 If within a period of 14 days before departure acts of war, natural disasters, deadly infectious diseases and other assimilated events occurs, the trip can be canceled free of charge.
 However, it will need to be a condition that the Danish authorities (Ministry of Foreign Affairs For example, health authorities or other public authorities) directly advises against traveling to that area and that the events occurred after the booking.